ctools/ctools/doc/source/user_manual/getting_started/response.rst

 ~~~~~~~~~~~~

 So far the data format of the CTA instrument response functions has not
-yet been defined, and information about instrument response functions is
+yet been settled, and information about instrument response functions is
 provided in various ways.
-Three types of data formats are so far supported:
+Three types of data formats are supported:

 -  :ref:`sec_cta_rsp_perftable`